 There are over 480 natural chemicals in weed, 86 of which are only found exclusively in the cannabis plant.
 These medicinal and psychoactive ingredients can work separately or together on cell receptors located throughout our body to achieve a healthy balance in your body.
 This network of cell receptors is known as the endocannabinoid system.

 The endocannabinoid system interacts with natural chemicals in our body known as endocannabinoids.
 These endocannabinoids act on cannabinoid cell receptors in the body.
 The two major cannabinoid receptors are CB1 and CB2.
 CB1 receptors are typically located in the brain, while CB2 receptors can be found throughout the nervous system to aid our immune system.
-Chemical substances in cannabis like cannabinoids can help individuals in seemingly endless ways.
+Chemical substances in cannabis like cannabinoids effect the way people react to different forms of cannabis

 What Are Cannabinoids?